ASavchenkov/mnist_rot/README.md

 all of the code is unfotunately still in a single file.
 When I have time I will split boilerplate convnet code and interesting bits that change often into separate files.

+(this change exists just so I can test whether or not my email is linked correctly)